- 04 April 2019

 They boil down to:

-• Health and Character – basically a declaration you are fit and healthy and have no impairments to being able to practice effectively
+• Health and Character – basically a declaration you are fit and healthy, have no criminal convictions and no impairments to be able to practice effectively

-• Professional indemnity arrangement (basically malpractice insurance) – the NHS insures its staff to practice, but if you’re in the private sector this is something you will need to sort out yourself.
+• Professional indemnity arrangement (basically malpractice insurance) – the NHS insures its staff to practice, but if you’re in the private sector this is something you will need to sort out yourself – check if it is covered by your trade union membership such as the RCN or Unison

 • References – if required